rackerlabs/docs-ras-databases/docs/index.rst

 This document provides a handbook for Rackspace Application Services (RAS) for databases.

-Use the links on the left to go directly to information about the services, or use the
+Use the links below or on the left to go directly to information about the services, or use the
 **Next** and **Previous** arrows at the bottom of the page to move through the information.